termux/x11-packages/README.md

 [![Powered by JFrog Bintray](./.github/static/powered-by-bintray.png)](https://bintray.com)

-There are located build scripts and patches for legacy (Android 5/6) Termux X11 packages. **This branch receives only updates and fixes.
-Packages are not tested and provided as-is.**
+There are located build scripts and patches for Termux X11 packages (legacy branch).

 Programs using the [X11 Windowing System] cannot be used standalone like normal command line utilities.
 Termux does not provide native way for a video output